 - Black – Ground.

-If you have the newest revision of our wiring harness, you can just tee the red wire on this crank position sensor into the red harness wire, and the black and white wires connect to the respective black and white wires inside the shielded RPM input wire.
+Using the current revision of our ECU wiring harnesses, you can just tee the red wire on this crank position sensor into the red harness wire, and the black and white wires connect to the respective black and white wires inside the shielded RPM input wire.
 Red to red, black to black, white to white – simple and easy to remember.

 - Ideal uses